Tees Valley: Background

-Local government reorganisation in 1996 saw the county of Cleveland broken up with the boroughs becoming unitary authorities.
+Local government reorganisation in 1996 saw the county of Cleveland broken up: the boroughs became unitary authorities.
 The boroughs were placed into the counties of North Yorkshire and County Durham for ceremonial purposes.
-In 1997, the Borough of Darlington also transferred to a unitary authority structure.
+In 1997, the Borough of Darlington also became a unitary authority.

 Governance

 UK Parliament

 Tees Valley is divided into seven and a part UK parliamentary borough constituencies: